 Nurses Charged with DUI

-Our attorneys are familiar with the requirements of the Intervention Project for Nurses (IPN) and ways to avoid certain time consuming and expensive requirements that might otherwise occur.
+Our attorneys are familiar with the Intervention Project for Nurses (IPN) requirements and ways to avoid certain time-consuming and expensive requirements that might otherwise occur.
 We can also help you comply with the reporting requirements for the Board of Nursing.

 Attorney for Nurses Charged with DUI in Tampa, FL

 What should a nurse do after a DUI arrest?
-First, the nurse needs a criminal defense attorney focused on fighting DUI cases.
-Second, the nurse needs an attorney who is also experienced representing health care professionals that are facing a licensure issue.
+First, the nurse needs the best criminal defense attorney to fight the DUI charges.
+Second, the nurse needs an attorney experienced in representing health care professionals facing disciplinary action.

 At Sammis Law Firm, we do both by providing a full-service approach.
-We can help you find substance abuse treatment options that will help you successfully complete DUI school and satisfy conditions that might be imposed by the Board of Nursing or the Intervention Project for Nurses (IPN), or avoid any IPN requirements.
+We can help you find substance abuse treatment options that will help you complete DUI school, satisfy conditions imposed by the Board of Nursing or the Intervention Project for Nurses (IPN), or avoid any IPN requirements.

 Click here to read more about our Recent Case Results in DUI Cases.

-If you are a Registered Nurses and Licensed Practical Nurses charged with DUI, then contact an attorney at the Sammis Law Firm to discuss the best ways to fight your case for an outright dismissal or at least a reduction in the charges.
+If you are a Registered Nurse (RN) or a Licensed Practical Nurse (LPN) charged with DUI, contact an attorney at Sammis Law Firm to discuss the best ways to fight your case for reduction or an outright dismissal.
 For a first DUI, you might be eligible for the new DUI diversion program in Hillsborough County, FL.

-Whether you are charged with a DUI involving a breath test, urine test, blood test, or a refusal to submit to testing, then call us to discuss your case.
-Find out why we ALWAYS recommend demanding a Formal Review Hearing within the first 10 days after the DUI arrest.
+If you are charged with a DUI involving a breath test, urine test, blood test, or refusal to submit to testing, call us to discuss your case.
+Find out why we ALWAYS recommend demanding a Formal Review Hearing within the first ten (10) days after the DUI arrest.

 Reporting a Plea in a Criminal Case to the Board of Nursing

-Section 456.072(1)(x) provides that the following constitutes grounds for which disciplinary action may be taken against a nursing license:
+Section 456.072(1)(x) explains the grounds for taking disciplinary action against a nursing license:

 (1)(x) Failing to report to the board, or the department if there is no board, in writing within 30 days after the licensee has been convicted or found guilty of, or entered a plea of nolo contendere to, regardless of adjudication, a crime in any jurisdiction.